preethamgoud9/StreamLit/README.md

 # StreamLit
-i was just playing around with streamlit just seeing what can i do it and it was really good and simply i dont maybe this help me easily build an web interface(UI) for AI applications lets try cuz its very easy to use
+i was just playing around with streamlit just seeing what i can do with it and it was really good i dont maybe this might help me easily build an web interface(UI) for my fun AI applications(side projects) lets try cuz its very easy to use